hardwario/bc-website/content/academy/do-you-have-a-dragon´s-fire-or-an-arctic-wind-in-you.en.md

 ---
-title: Do you have a dragon´s fire or an arctic wind in you?
+title: Do you have a dragon's fire or an arctic wind in you?
 draft: true
 date: 2019-09-21T08:58:56.363Z
 weight: 60